 The burden of proof is on the injured party (the plaintiff), and he or she must prove that the defendant owed a duty of care, breached such duty, and that breach led to his or her injuries.
 Furthermore, he or she must account for every cost associated with that accident, in order to retrieve compensation from the defendant.

-If you have lost a loved one due to someone’s negligence, or if you are seriously injured from an accident, the attorneys at Brett McCandlis Brown want to help you.
-Because the statutes are so complex and there are numerous types of claims associated with wrongful death, let our attorneys assess your case and help decide which statute applies to your particular claim.
-We will then work with you every step of the way to ensure that you receive compensation for your injury or the death of a loved one.
+If you have lost a loved one due to someone’s negligence, or if you are seriously injured from an accident, the wrongful death attorneys at Brett McCandlis Brown & Conner want to help you.
+Because the statutes are so complex and there are numerous types of claims associated with wrongful death, let our injury lawyers in washington assess your case and help decide which statute applies to your particular claim.
+We will then work with you every step of the way to ensure that you receive compensation for your personal injury or the death of a loved one.
 Get started today by scheduling a no-obligation consultation at 800-925-1875, or filling out our online contact form with your legal questions.